coffee2code/silent-publish/readme.txt

 == Filters ==

 The plugin is further customizable via two filters.
-Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.
+Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Less ideally, you could put them in your active theme's functions.php file.

 = c2c_silent_publish_meta_key (filter) =